Board of Directors Meetings

 David served two consecutive terms as a Pinal County Supervisor and 14 years as a member of the Casa Grande Elementary School District Governing Board.
-He was employed for nearly thirty years as an administrator in local government with responsibilities that included policy making, implementation for natural resources, economic development, transportation, information technologies, education, and regional planning.
+He was employed for nearly 30 years as an administrator in local government with responsibilities that included policy making, implementation for natural resources, economic development, transportation, information technologies, education and regional planning.

-David has served on the Central Arizona College Foundation Board since 2014.
-He serves as Secretary and is chair of the Nominating Committee.
+David has served on the Central Arizona College Foundation Board since 2014 and is currently serving on the Executive Committee as Secretary.

-Arizona & Pinal County are David’s adoptive home, and he hopes to continue to contribute to Arizona’s successful future.
+Arizona & Pinal County is David’s adoptive home, and he hopes to continue to contribute to Arizona’s successful future.

-Serving the people of Pinal County is one of the most important parts of Alice’s position as president and chief executive officer of Pinal County Federal Credit Union.
-In this role she has the opportunity to become involved in several communities and work with others that are equally committed to the people of Pinal County.
+Alice retired in August 2019 from the position of president and chief executive office of Pinal County Federal Credit Union.
+She said that serving the people of Pinal County was one of the most rewarding parts of her position at PCFCU.
+In this role she had the opportunity to become involved in several communities and work with others that are equally committed to the people of Pinal County.

-Volunteering at her local church, Alice serves as a preschool teacher and on the finance committee.
-She also volunteers as the finance committee chairperson on the Board of United Way of Pinal County and as the treasurer of the Board of Community Outreach of Robson Ranch.
+Volunteering at her local church, Alice serves as a preschool teacher.
+She also volunteers for the United Way of Pinal County and serves as the treasurer of the Board of Community Outreach of Robson Ranch.

 Alice’s joy in life is her husband, her three children and their spouses, and her 13 grandchildren.
 She likes the outdoors and enjoys hiking, playing tennis, and having pool time!

-Darrell grew up in Casa Grande, went to Casa Grande Union High School and is an alum of Central Arizona College.
-He was inducted into CAC’s Wall of Success in 2009.
+Darrell received CAC and was inducted into the Wall of Success, receiving the Alumni Achievement Award, in 2009.
 Darrell has a Bachelor of Science degree in Civil Engineering from Arizona State University.
-Darrell is on the City of Phoenix Development Advisory Board and a member of ASCE, Home Builders Associate, Luke Air Force Base 62nd Fighter Squadron, National Fire Protection Association and Pinal Partnership.
+He is on the City of Phoenix Development Advisory Board and a member of ASCE, Home Builders Association, Luke Air Force Base 62nd Fighter Squadron, National Fire Protection Association and Pinal Partnership.

 Joan Wuertz, retired educator